-If you drive in Missouri, then you have already consented to a blood alcohol test in addition to being video tapped during the test.
+If you drive in Missouri, you have already consented to a blood alcohol test and being video tapped during the test.
 That’s right!
-According to Missouri’s Implied Consent Law, anyone that is operating a vehicle in Missouri is deemed to have already given consent to a breathalyzer test to determine their alcohol or drug level given certain conditions.
+According to Missouri’s Implied Consent Law, anyone that is operating a vehicle in Missouri is deemed to have already given consent to a breathalyzer test to determine their level of intoxication.

 Your Options if Asked to Take a Breathalyzer Test

-You can either agree to or refuse to take a breathalyzer test if you are suspected of driving while under the influence of drugs or alcohol.
-Although the options may sound simple, your answer is not because of implications which each—so chooses wisely.
+You can either agree to or refuse a breathalyzer test if you are suspected of driving while under the influence of drugs or alcohol.
+Although the options may sound simple, your answer is not because of implications with each – so choose wisely.

 Refusing a breathalyzer test can lead to a search warrant and the loss of your driver’s license for a year at which time a judge determines the date that your driving privileges may be reinstated.
 Although refusing to complete a breathalyzer test omits a crucial piece of evidence, you can still be convicted of a DWI in a court of law.

 First-time DWI offenses result in a 30-day driver’s license suspension.
 If the offender’s B.A.C level is 0.08% or greater an additional 60-day limited driving privilege or 15-day ignition interlock device restriction can be applied.

 Repeat DWI offenders typically lose their license with a 1-year or more license revocation and face criminal penalties greater in severity for each repeated offense.
 Severity levels can lead to jail, prison, or license revocations of greater than 1 year.

 If you are confident that your blood alcohol level is less than 0.08%, then consider agreeing to the test.
 If you are drunk, then you are probably over the B.A.C. limitation and the implications of agreeing or refusing are most likely going to be detrimental to you.